 A hearing was held in December 2017 at which a judge ruled that the court had the jurisdiction to hear the Company's appeal.
 A hearing of the Company's appeal of the forfeiture of the Permit took place in April 2018.
-The Company expects a decision on this matter in the upcoming months.
+The next hearing is set to take place in April 2019.